DynamicsAndNeuralSystems/catch22/README.md

 # Using the _catch22_-features from Python, Matlab and R

 The fast C-coded functions in this repository can be used in Python, Matlab, and R following the instructions below.
-Time series are normalised internally.
+Time series are z-scored internally which means e.g., constant time series will lead to NaN outputs.
 The wrappers are only tested on OS X so far and require Clang.

 ## Python